absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 ingress-nginx   ingress-nginx-controller   LoadBalancer   10.245.192.202   138.68.126.8   80:30424/TCP,443:31752/TCP   64d
 ```

-Here, the public IP is **`138.68.126.8`** — this is the address you'll use to access Supermq services via the web UI, CLI, or API clients.
+Here, the public IP is **`138.68.126.8`** — this is the address you'll use to access Magistrala services via the web UI, CLI, or API clients.

 ---